elf4j/elf4j/README.md

 of Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).
 Namely, the implementation should include

-- the _provider class_ for the `LoggerFactory` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html), the
+- the _provider class_ implementing
+  the `LoggerFactory` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html), the _service class_
-  _service class_ for the `Logger` API, and their associated classes as needed
+  implementing the `Logger` API, and their associated classes as needed
 - the _provider-configuration_ file, named `elf4j.spi.LoggerFactory` in the resource directory `META-INF/services`,
-  whose content is the Fully Qualified Name of the SPI _provider class_
+  whose content is the Fully Qualified Name of the SPI _provider class_ implementing the `LoggerFactory` SPI interface

 ## Available logging Service Providers of ELF4J